samestep/website/src/blog/random-integers/index.md

 ![Google "flip a coin"](coin.png)

 This is much closer to the computer's native tongue.
 All it has to do is generate a single random bit.
-For the remainder of this post, we're going to take "generate a random bit" as a basic primitive, and then build everything else on top of that.
+For the remainder of this post, we're going to take "generate a random bit" (or equivalently, "flip a coin") as a basic primitive, and then build everything else on top of that.

 Let's say we want to simulate a die roll but all we have is a coin to flip.
 How can we give each number on the die an equal chance?
-Well, we can flip the coin once.
+Well, we can start by flipping the coin once.
 This at least lets us narrow down the possibilities:

 - If we got **heads**, we'll say that the die roll is even: **2**, **4**, or **6**.
 - If we got **tails**, we'll say that the die roll is odd: **1**, **3**, or **5**.